Supplemental Security Income: Recent legislative and regulatory proposals

-The Trump Administration proposed a regulation to conduct an additional 1.1 million full disability reviews over the 2020-2029 period of individuals receiving Social Security and SSI disability.
+The first Trump administration proposed a regulation to conduct an additional 1.1 million full disability reviews over the 2020-2029 period of individuals receiving Social Security and SSI disability.
 The regulation would have terminated Social Security and SSI benefits for a number of individuals and, based on a number of comments in the federal register, was controversial.
-Trump Administration officials argued the rule would encourage labor force reentry among disabled persons.
+Trump administration officials argued the rule would encourage labor force reentry among disabled persons.
 However, organizations expressed concern that many disabled individuals would not have representation when their cases were reviewed and would face onerous administrative challenges that would ultimately prevent them from continuing to receive benefits even though they were still disabled.
-The proposed regulation was withdrawn by the Biden Administration.
+The proposed regulation was withdrawn by the Biden administration.

-In addition, the Trump Administration developed a proposal that would have made it more difficult for older workers to qualify for Social Security or SSI disability.
+In addition, the Trump administration developed a proposal that would have made it more difficult for older workers to qualify for Social Security or SSI disability.
 The Social Security Act requires SSA to consider a person's education and age when making disability decisions.
-Officials in the Trump Administration argued that older workers in the current economy no longer face the same difficulties as in the past with regard to meeting the occupational requirements of work and therefore tighter standards were necessary.
+Officials in the Trump administration argued that older workers in the current economy no longer face the same difficulties as in the past with regard to meeting the occupational requirements of work and therefore tighter standards were necessary.
 Democratic leaders in the House of Representatives strongly opposed the proposal, arguing the disability requirements were already strict and the regulation would prevent severely disabled individuals from receiving benefits.
 Leaked documents to the press indicated that as many as 500,000 individuals would not receive Social Security or SSI if the regulation was implemented.
-The Biden Administration withdrew consideration of the regulation.
+The Biden administration withdrew consideration of the regulation.

 Recent legislative proposals in Congress have included proposed changes to child benefits, eligibility requirements, and benefit amounts.

 The School Attendance Improves Lives (SAIL) Act in 2015 proposed reducing SSI benefits for children ages 16–17 if they were not attending school.
 The goal of the legislation was to increase school attendance among SSI recipients, although the legislation was criticized by some as being unnecessary.
 The legislation was not enacted.

-Some members of the House and Senate, including the Chairman of the Senate Finance Committee Ron Wyden, have requested the Biden Administration include legislative proposals to increase SSI benefits to the poverty level and to adjust resource limits under SSI as part of the Administration's "American Families Plan."
+Some members of the House and Senate, including the Chairman of the Senate Finance Committee Ron Wyden, requested the Biden administration include legislative proposals to increase SSI benefits to the poverty level and to adjust resource limits under SSI as part of the administration's "American Families Plan."